 - Consider encapsulating: HVAC professionals are unanimous that encapsulation is the best medicine to humidity issues in the crawl space.
 It involves covering every inch of the crawl space floor, walls, and roof.

 - Consider sealing: If you feel that encapsulation is expensive, a more affordable option is sealing.
 Sealing involves covering only the floor and wall (up to eight inches) of the crawl area.
 The rest of the surfaces remain exposed.

-- Install a vapor barrier: A vapor barrier is quite adequate, too, though not as much as an encapsulation.
+- Install a vapor barrier: A basement vapor barrier is quite adequate, too, though not as much as an encapsulation.
 It involves laying down a 6mm black polythene throughout the crawl space floor.
 The other surfaces remain exposed.

 - Provide a drainage system: Whether you choose encapsulation, sealing, or vapor barrier installation, a drainage system is vital to lead condensed water out.
 A sump pump located at the lowest section of the crawl space will do the trick.

 Once you’ve set up the above, you can bring in the dehumidifier to dry and moisture-free the crawl space.
 Don’t forget to cover the vents.
 As we’ve seen, open vents allow outside air to enter the crawl space, usually worsening the humidity issues in the house.
 You can purchase airtight vent covers easily from an HVAC store.